Benchmarking LLMs' Swarm intelligence: Results

 \subsection{Task Performance Comparison}

-Figs. \ref{fig:performance_overview} and \ref{fig:score_trends} (details in Appendix \ref{app:detailed_scores}, Table \ref{tab:detailed_scores}) show significant performance variability by LLM and task.
-No single LLM consistently outperformed others across all tasks, highlighting that the challenges of decentralized coordination are highly task-dependent. \texttt{Flocking} was generally highest-scoring, while \texttt{Synchronization} showed more divergence.
-For instance, \texttt{gemini-2.0-flash} and \texttt{o4-mini} were strong in spatial tasks (\texttt{Pursuit}, \texttt{Foraging}), while \texttt{claude-3.7-sonnet} excelled in \texttt{Synchronization}.
-This underscores that the effectiveness of LLM coordination under swarm-like constraints is highly task-dependent and relies on the successful emergence of appropriate strategies from purely local information.
+As shown in Figs.~\ref{fig:performance_overview} and~\ref{fig:score_trends}, performance varied significantly across both LLMs and tasks (details in Appendix~\ref{app:detailed_scores}, Table~\ref{tab:detailed_scores}).
+No single LLM consistently excelled, indicating that the challenges of decentralized coordination are highly task-specific.
+For instance, \texttt{Flocking} was the highest-scoring task overall, while \texttt{Synchronization} showed the most divergence.
+Models like \texttt{gemini-2.0-flash} and \texttt{o4-mini} thrived in spatial tasks (\texttt{Pursuit}, \texttt{Foraging}), whereas \texttt{claude-3.7-sonnet} was a top performer in \texttt{Synchronization}.
+This demonstrates that successful coordination hinges on the emergence of task-appropriate strategies from purely local information.